-- Preview Email Newsletter

 WASHINGTON, July 11 -- Americans for Tax Reform (ATR) submitted a public comment letter to the U.S. Department of Justice (DOJ) and the Federal Trade Commission (FTC), expressing concerns over potential government interference in the live ticketing market.
 The letter addresses the agencies' request for information on anticompetitive practices within the industry.

-ATR, a nonprofit taxpayer advocacy organization, highlights the importance of maintaining a free-market environment and argues agains more ST
+ATR, a nonprofit taxpayer advocacy organization, highlights the importance of maintaining a free-market environment and argues against increased regulatory oversight.
+"We would not be more ST

 UC Irvine School of Law Center Advocates For Improved Endangered Species Act Implementation (10)